tylerjromeo/aws-class-notes/ec2.md

 Waiting for like a minute, you can see it starts creating new instances!

 after this, went in and deleted the autoscaling group, that will auto kill the instances that it uses

+## EC2 Placement groups

+This is in exams a lot so know what it is.

+2 types: Clustered and Spread.

+Spread is relatively new, so the exam is probably talking about clustered.

+Clustered is a grouping of instances within a single AZ.
+Its for when you need low network latency or high throughput or both.
+For hadoop or cassandra or similar.

+Stuff that's going to be talking to each other a lot on the network.

+Only certain instances can be in a Clustered placement groups. (no micros, just big boyz)

+Thing to know: Clustered is in 1 AZ.
+Can't be accross multiple.

+SPREAD placement group is instances that are spread accross different pieces of hardware.
+For if your app has a small number of critical instances that need to be separated.

+name for a splacement group must be unique for your account

+AWS recommends you use homogenous instances in the groups.
+Same size + family.

+Can't merge placement groups, and can't move an instance into a placement group.
+But you can make an AMI from an instance and then launch that into the placement group.